Skip to content

 ts

-Executes the query and returns all matching rows as model instances.
+Executes the query and returns all matching rows as model instances wrapped in a Collection.

 ts